 Pete Armstrong

-His story came second in the Sydney Hammond Memorial SS Competition.
-He has been a finalist for LISP, and twice for New Millenium, and won a micro competition for Globe Soup.
+He came second in the Sydney Hammond Memorial Competition, and was a finalist for LISP, and twice for New Millenium.
+He won a micro competition for Globe Soup.
+His stories have appeared in numerous journals, including Wells Street, Strukturriss and Liars League.

-He loves to hike through Swedish skog, but tries not to bump into moose.
+Pete loves hiking in Swedish skog, trying not to bump into moose.
 Again.

 Published and Commended Work